tigert1998/benchmark_platform/utils/readme.md

 ## CSVWriter

 A normal CSV only permits the first row as the title.
-It makes logging data points with different schemes harder.
+It makes logging data points with different schemas harder.
-This `CSVWriter` allows logging data points with different titles (schemes).
+This `CSVWriter` allows logging data points with different titles (schemas).
 `update_data` is the only public method except `__init__`.
 It accepts 3 parameters: